 Albuquerque Man Arraigned on Federal Child Pornography Charges

-The case was investigated by the FBI, BCSO, and the New Mexico Regional Computer Forensic Laboratory and is being prosecuted by Assistant U.S. Attorney Charlyn E. Rees.
-It was brought as part of Project Safe Childhood, a nationwide initiative launched in May 2006 by the Department of Justice (DOJ) to combat the growing epidemic of child sexual exploitation and abuse.
-Led by United States Attorneys’ Offices and DOJ’s Criminal Division’s Child Exploitation and Obscenity Section, Project Safe Childhood marshals federal, state, and local resources to better locate, apprehend, and prosecute individuals who exploit children via the Internet, as well as to identify and rescue victims.
-For more information about Project Safe Childhood, please visit http://www.justice.gov/psc/.
+Assistant U.S. Attorney Sarah Mease is prosecuting the case as part of Project Safe Childhood, a nationwide initiative launched in May 2006 by the Department of Justice (DOJ) to combat the growing epidemic of child sexual exploitation and abuse.
+Led by United States Attorneys’ Offices and DOJ’s Criminal Division’s Child Exploitation and Obscenity Section, Project Safe Childhood marshals federal, state and local resources to better locate, apprehend and prosecute individuals who exploit children via the Internet, as well as to identify and rescue victims.
+For more information about Project Safe Childhood, please visit https://www.justice.gov/psc/.